 CPU bottlenecking is a scenario when you pair with a high-end graphics card with a not-so-powerful CPU that cannot utilize that much graphical power.
 If your CPU is unable to keep up with the graphics card, it’ll start to bottleneck.

+The negative thing (but equally bad) can happen if you pair flagship CPU with a budget graphics card, and it’s called GPU bottlenecking.
 My point is that you should always get a graphics card and a CPU that complement each other well, rather than titling in favor of either one of them heavily.

 So, without any further ado, let’s start.

-PowerColor Radeon RX 580: Check Price On Amazon
+PowerColor Radeon RX 580

-Best Budget GPU For Ryzen 5 3600
+Best Budget GPU For AMD Ryzen 5 3600XT

 In terms of specs, this video card 2304 stream processors + 2000 MHz memory clock speed with an improved 256-bit memory interface.
 Clocked at 1325 MHz, it takes power from a 8+6 power connection.
 Thanks to its 6+1 multi-phase design board, it runs more efficiently and overclocks with stability.

-In terms of connectivity, it comes with 3 DisplayPorts, 1 HDMI port, and 1 DVI port – which means you’ll not have any problem in connecting it with different types of display screens.
+In terms of connectivity, it comes with 3 DisplayPorts, 1 HDMI port, and 1 DVI port – which means you’ll not have any problem connecting it with different types of display screens.
 One good thing you’ll note here is that all these connectors come with dust covers.

-Asus Strix RX 5500XT Gaming: Check Price On Amazon
+Asus Strix RX 5500XT Gaming

-Best AMD GPU For Ryzen 5 3600
+Best Overall AMD GPU For Ryzen 5 3600XT

 RX 5500XT is one of the new additions in AMD’s graphics cards line-up.
 Based on Navi 14 Architecture, RX 5500 and RX 5500XT cards are less-powerful siblings of (Navi 10 based) RX 5700 and RX 5700XT, and AMD has targeted the 1080p gaming market with them.